Connect with us

 Source

-Fuel capacity is listed as 40 litres and the sedan comes with features such as bluetooth connectivity, 2 front SRS airbags, ABS, brake assist, keyless remote, and LCD segmented multi-info display.
+Fuel capacity is listed as 40 litres and the sedan comes with features such as Bluetooth connectivity, 2 front SRS airbags, ABS, brake assist, keyless remote, and LCD segmented multi-info display.

 #4 Proton Iriz 1.3L Standard CVT – RM42,800